mantidproject/mantid/Code/Mantid/docs/source/algorithms/CreateLeBailFitInput-v1.rst

   GeneraateHKL? =  False
   LaB6_HKL_Table
-  Import Fullprof reflection file /home/builder/Jenkins/workspace/develop_incremental/label/rhel6-build/Test/AutoTestData/UsageData/LB4854b3.hkl successfully.
   Number Bragg peaks from .hkl file is 76.
 Number of peak profile parameters is 30.

 .. categories::